coditory/gradle-manifest-plugin/README.md

 Take a look at a [gradle-manifest-plugin-sample](https://github.com/coditory/gradle-manifest-plugin-sample).
 You can copy [ManifestReader.java](https://github.com/coditory/gradle-manifest-plugin-sample/blob/master/src/main/java/com/coditory/sandbox/ManifestReader.java) (with [tests](https://github.com/coditory/gradle-manifest-plugin-sample/blob/master/src/test/groovy/com/coditory/sandbox/ManifestReaderTest.groovy)) to you own project.

 Reading `MANIFEST.MF` is tricky.
-There can be mupltiple `MANIFEST.MF` files on the classpath that comes from libraries.
+There can be multiple `MANIFEST.MF` files on the classpath that comes from libraries.
 To read the correct `MANIFEST.MF` you need to filter them.
 Most often `Implementation-Title` is used to find the correct one.